Improve your students’ competency in safely deploying a department rescue vessel for diving and search/rescue operations

 - Proof of Boat Based Operations certification

-Successful completion of the Boat Based Operations Trainer (BBOT) program provides the Instructor with skills required to improve the students’ ability to safely navigate department watercraft for diving, water rescue and search operations.
+Successful completion of the Boat Based Operations Trainer (BBOT) program provides the Instructor with skills required to improve the students’ ability to safely navigate department watercraft in the support of divers, water rescue and search operations.
 Instructors will become more familiar with types of boats, boating language, anchor types and principles, search patterns and accident scene evaluation.
 Instructors will have hand-on practice with basic boat handling.
 Obtaining the BBOT certification allows the Instructor to teach the Boat Based Operations program in-house and to mutual aid departments.

 Note To Applicants